Blockages

 Did you know that all businesses are required by law to make sure their waste does not block or damage the sewer network?
 The regulations are all covered in Section 111 of the Water Industry Act 1991.

-There are also specific Building Regulations – Part H 2.21 that state that Food Service Establishments (FSEs) should have a grease separator fitted to the drains serving kitchens, or other effective means of removing grease.
+There are also specific Building Regulations – Part H 2.21 that state that Food Service Establishments (FSE) should have a ‘grease separator’ fitted to the drains serving kitchens, or other effective means of removing cooking fats and grease.

-Installing grease management equipment to catch all sources of fats, oil and grease in the kitchen will not only avoid blockages in pipes and drains but will also help to reduce the impact on the local environment.
+Installing grease management equipment to catch all sources of fats, oil and grease in the kitchen will not only avoid blockages in pipes and drains but will also help to reduce the impact on the local waterways and the environment.